jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-1.md

 Instead, they're thinking about a specific character strength or virtue that they wish to exhibit better.
 One can certainly become more kind, loyal, forgiving; less wrathful, stressed-out or jealous, right?
+Without picking up a lot of religious doctrine to go with that.
-All of these it should be possible to improve, without veering into discussons of religious doctrine.
+All of these it should be possible to improve, without veering into usch discussons.

 Yet, if you Google "virtue," most of the conversations are dominated by religious discussions.
 Assertions of the true believers aside, this seems like no way to help someone.
 If someone who wants to be more forgiving, the effort should be on improving that - not on telling them they need to "bring Christ into their life" or "get in touch with their fifth chakra."
 And people who seem to enjoy giving out advice like that should know that not only is such advice not actionable, it seems aimed at helping you with your problem rather than helping others with their problem.
 The same goes for certain sorts of psychologists who, given any problem, will instead spend a year discussing your family history in therapy instead.
 Spiritual paths, "spirit guides," therapists; all can be helpful.
-That isn't a plan, and it confuses the means with the aim.
+But that alone won't pass for a plan, and it confuses the means with the aim.

 Fortunately, there are those who have written about virtue, and how to improve it, without bringing in any particular path.